-You are cordially invited to attend the 2009 Annual Meeting of Stockholders (the "Annual Meeting") of Grand Canyon Education, Inc. (the "Company") to be held at the Ethington Theatre on the campus of Grand Canyon University at 3300 W. Camelback Road, Phoenix, Arizona 85017, commencing at 10:00 a.m. local time on Tuesday, May 19, 2009.
+You are cordially invited to attend the 2010 Annual Meeting of Stockholders (the "Annual Meeting") of Grand Canyon Education, Inc. (the "Company") to be held at McKinley Hall on the campus of Grand Canyon University at 3300 W. Camelback Road, Phoenix, Arizona 85017, commencing at 8:00 a.m., local time, on Tuesday, May 18, 2010.

 The notice of annual meeting and the proxy statement that follow describe the matters to come before the Annual Meeting.
-Each holder of record of shares of the Company's common stock (NasdaqGM: LOPE) at the close of business on April 3, 2009 is entitled to receive notice of and to vote at the Annual Meeting, and any adjournment or postponement of the Annual Meeting.
+Each holder of record of shares of the Company's common stock (NasdaqGM: LOPE) at the close of business on March 29, 2010 is entitled to receive notice of and to vote at the Annual Meeting, and any adjournment or postponement of the Annual Meeting.
 Shares of our common stock can be voted at the Annual Meeting only if the holder is present in person or by valid proxy.